PhotoPay/photopay-android/README.md

 The library contains several activities that are responsible for camera control and recognition:

 - `ScanActivity` contains default scanning UI for most _PhotoPay_ country standards, like Croatia, Austria, Slovenia, Germany, Belgium, ...
-- `ScanOcrLine` activity contains scanning UI specifically designed for payment slips that contain OCR line, like in Netherlands and Kosovo
+- `ScanOcrLine` activity contains scanning UI specifically designed for payment slips that contain OCR line, like in Kosovo.
 - `ScanFOV` activity contains alternate UI design for slips containing OCR line.
 This activity is by default used when scanning UK and Swiss slips.
+- `ScanFovWithInfo` activity is similar to ScanFOV activity.
+Additionally, it displays messages about detection status to user.
+This activity is by default used when scanning Dutch slips.
 - `Pdf417ScanActivity` is designed for scanning barcodes
 - `ScanCard` is designed for scanning ID documents and passports
 - `BlinkOCRActivity` is specifically designed for segment scanning.
 Unlike other activities, `BlinkOCRActivity` does not extend `BaseScanActivity`, so it requires a bit different initialization parameters.
 Please see _PhotopayDemo_ app for example and read [section about customizing `BlinkOCRActivity`](#segmentScanActivityCustomization).